Laura Miller (anthropologist): Selected book chapters and journal articles

+Reconnecting to Japan's Past: Finding Roots through Cosplay and Historical Costume Rental.
+Mechademia, An Annual Forum for Anime, Manga and the Fan Arts.
+University of Minnesota Press, 2024.

 "Purikura: Expressive energy in female self photography."
 In Introducing Japanese Popular Culture, edited by Alisa Freedman and Toby Slade.
 Routledge, 2017.

 "Girl culture in East Asia."
 Transnational Asia: an online interdisciplinary journal 1(2) 2017.

 "Japanese tarot cards."
 ASIA Network Exchange: A Journal for Asian Studies in the Liberal Art 24 (1), 2017.

 "Japan’s trendy Word Grand Prix and Kanji of the Year: Commodified language forms in multiple contexts."
 In Language and Materiality: Ethnographic and Theoretical Explorations, edited by Jillian Cavanaugh and Shalini Shankar.
 Cambridge University Press, 2017.

 "Linguistic folk theories and foreign celebrities of the past."
 Japanese Language and Literature 49 (2), 2015.

 "Rebranding Himiko, the Shaman Queen of Ancient History."
 Mechademia, An Annual Forum for Anime, Manga and the Fan Arts.
 University of Minnesota Press, 2014.

 "Cute masquerade and the pimping of Japan."
 International Journal of Japanese Sociology 20 (1), 2011.

 "Subversive script and novel graphs in Japanese girls’ culture."
 Language & Communication 31 (1), 2011.

 "Japan’s Zoomorphic Urge."
 ASIA Network Exchange: A Journal for Asian Studies in the Liberal Arts 18 (1), 2010.

 "Extreme Makeover for a Heian-Era Wizard."
 Mechademia: An Annual Forum for Anime, Manga and the Fan Arts.
 University of Minnesota Press, 2008.

 "Those naughty teenage girls: Japanese Kogals, slang, and media assessments."
 Journal of Linguistic Anthropology 14 (2), 2004.

 "You are doing burikko!
 Censoring/scrutinizing artificers of cute femininity in Japanese."
 In Japanese Language, Gender, and Ideology: Cultural Models and Real People, edited by Shigeko Okamoto and Janet Shibamoto Smith.
 Oxford University Press, 2004.

 "Wasei eigo: English ‘loanwords’ coined in Japan."
 In The Life of Language: Papers in Linguistics in Honor of William Bright, edited by Jane Hill, P.J.
 Mistry and Lyle Campbell.
 Mouton/De Gruyter, 1997.

 "Folklinguistic theories of language learning" (with Ralph Ginsberg).
 In Second Language Acquisition in a Study Abroad Context, edited by Barbara F. Freed, John Benjamins, 1995.

 "Two aspects of Japanese and American co-worker interaction: Giving instruction and creating rapport."
 Journal of Applied Behavioral Sciences 31 (2), 1995.

 "Japanese and American indirectness."
 Journal of Asian and Pacific Communication 5 (1 & 2), 1994.

 "Japanese and American meetings and what goes on before them."
 Pragmatics 4 (2), 1994.

 "Verbal listening behavior in conversations between Japanese and Americans."
 In The Pragmatics of Intercultural and International Communication, edited by Jan Blommaert and Jef Verschueren, John Benjamins, 1991.

 "The Japanese language and honorific speech: Is there a nihongo without keigo?"
 Penn Review of Linguistics 13, 1989.